 For as little as $100, you can get your HVAC unit tuned up by a certified technician and checked to make sure that it is operating efficiently.
 My wife and I recently had someone come out to our home and tune up our HVAC unit before we became landlords to ensure that everything was operating perfectly for our new tenants.
 It was money well spent.
 It is just like getting a tune-up for your car, and you will quickly recoup your $100 in energy savings.

 I had no idea how much of a difference blinds and drapes actually made on keeping your cold air inside your home.
 I always thought that they were more decoration than anything useful, especially drapes.
 But, your rooms can get hotter without blinds or curtains to block out the sunlight.

 This, of course, can make your air conditioner start and work harder than it would have otherwise needed to.
-You can also plant trees and large bushes in front of windows that receive direct sun light as well in order to cut down on the amount of light the shines directly inside your home, warming it up.
+You can also plant trees and large bushes in front of windows that receive direct sunlight as well in order to cut down on the amount of light that shines directly inside your home, warming it up.